valancej/documentation/_pro/languages-frameworks/go.md

 # phase one, labeled as build-stage
 # first stage does the building

-FROM golang:latest as build-stage
+FROM golang:1.9 as build-stage
 WORKDIR /go/src/github.com/codeship/go-hello-world
 COPY hello-world.go .
 RUN go build -o hello-world .

 # starting second stage
-FROM alpine:latest
+FROM alpine:3.6

 # copy the binary from the `build-stage`
 COPY --from=build-stage /go/src/github.com/codeship/go-hello-world/hello-world /bin